Learning with Te Kura

 We encourage supervisors to sit with their ākonga and look at their reporting together in My Te Kura.
 You can also log in to My Te Kura independently to look at feedback and reporting for your ākonga.

-This video explains more about continuous reporting and how to access this in My Te Kura.
+The following video explains more about continuous reporting and how to access this in My Te Kura.